 Right next to the Khalid Lagoon, in the lawns, we saw these beautiful tunnels made of yellow and blue LED lights.
 It was a pleasure to walk through them.
 The selfie-obsessed generation loved clicking photos with the bulbs.
 What I liked the best was the small floral pattern of the LED bulbs.

 Sharjah Light Festival – My Experience

-Watch the video of Light Festival in HD mode for best effects.
+Watch the video in HD mode for the best effects.
 You may also subscribe to my YouTube channel and watch all my Travel Videos.

 However, as luck would have it, it started raining cats and dogs and the Day 1 program had to be canceled.

-Day 2, we walked around the Khalid lagoon and admired the lighting up of monuments on its banks.
+On day 2, we walked around the Khalid Lagoon and admired the lighting up of monuments on its banks.
 The otherwise plain buildings were in a rather colorful and jovial avatar.
 They changed colors in a subtle yet discreet manner almost challenging your eyes to try and look elsewhere.

 The lit-up buildings around the lagoon reflected in the waters.
 The laser beams zoomed around, troubling the photographers but mesmerizing the visitors in general.